 One of the main reasons why employers use competency-based interviews is that they want to focus on actual performance.
 The interviewer aims to deduce how you respond to certain situations that are likely to arise in your job, based on your previous experiences.

 If you are faced with a competency-based question during an interview, it is important that you avoid general statements.
 Such questions are designed to ask for actual evidence of a specific trait or of performance, and if the employer does not find these, they will continue by asking further questions.
-You should also avoid theoretical responses; competency-based interviews focus on actual experiences in which you have performed or exhibited a desired trait.
+You should also avoid theoretical responses; competency-based interviews focus on actual experiences in which you have performed or exhibited the desired trait.

 Different types of competencies